• Menu

 Dinosaurs at Denver Museum of Nature & Science.
 Photo: KRoark

 Greeted with a giant dinosaur skeleton in the main lobby, the Denver Museum of Nature and Science offers much more than what meets the eye.
-Gaining notoriety over the years for their sensational exhibits, the museum prides itself on offering a variety of shows that cover the blend between culture, nature, and science.
+Gaining notoriety over the years for its sensational exhibits, the museum prides itself on providing a variety of shows that cover the blend between culture, nature, and science.

-Past shows include the Dead Sea Scrolls and !CUBA!.
-Its latest blockbuster is the Leonardo Da Vinci: 500 Years of Genius.
-Aside from the rotating exhibitions, the museum presents multiple chances to learn more about space, the human body, and fossils.
-As an added bonus, visit their planetarium and IMAX theater (additional cost applies).
+A couple of the permanent exhibits include Space Odyssey and Egyptian Mummies.
+In addition to rotating exhibitions, the museum presents multiple chances to learn more about space, the human body, and fossils.
+As a bonus, visit their planetarium and IMAX theater (additional cost applies).

 Free admission is offered on select SCFD community days.